If you don’t see your question here, please feel free to call us at 814-676-1733 and we will be happy to answer any questions you may have.

 Boarding is at our main station, Perry Street Station, which has our Museum, Gift Shop and Concession area, located at 409 S Perry Street, Titusville, PA 16354.
 Note: the train does not depart from Oil City.

 More info and maps on our Find Us page.
 Our excursions take you through Oil Creek State Park to our Rynd Farm Station (southernmost point of the park) and back.
 Click here for maps of their park on their website.
+Arrangements can be made to board at Drake Well or Petroleum Centre for one-way trips.
+Call for details.

 What are the ride times and prices?
 What times does the 11 am train leave?
 How long is the ride?